M-arcus/cloudron-docs/docs/documentation/server.md

 systemctl restart box
 ```

-The above command can be run to get new certificates for the web admin.
+The above command can be run to get new certificates for the dashboard.

 ## Docker errors